 NBI is honoured to have wonderful Ambassadors who share our vision and values, support our activities and raise awareness of disability within the Northern Beaches Community.

 Josie has an impressive record as a Special Olympian with a particular focus on Ten Pin Bowling.
-She has represented and won gold for NSW at the National games every year since 2010, represented Australia in the Trans-Tasman and Asia Pacific games and in 2015 won Gold for Australia at the Special Olympics Word Games in Los Angeles.
+She has represented and won gold for NSW at the National games every year since 2010.
+She has also represented Australia in the Trans-Tasman and Asia Pacific games and in 2015 won Gold for Australia at the Special Olympics Word Games in Los Angeles.

-“I like hanging out with my carers from NBI and it makes me feel more independent when I am with them.
+“I like hanging out with my carers from NBI.
+It makes me feel more independent when I am with them.
 I’m proud to be able to help NBI by being an Ambassador for them.”

-Since retiring from competition Guy has forged a successful business career, launching a signature range of fitness apparel, equipment and educational material as well as training thousands of people, ranging from Northern Beaches locals at his aquatic boot-camps to celebrities including Madonna and George Clooney.
+Since retiring from competition, Guy has forged a successful business career, launching a signature range of fitness apparel, equipment and educational material as well as training thousands of people, ranging from Northern Beaches locals to celebrities including Madonna and George Clooney.